Getting there and away

 Have an update or correction?

 By far the best way to navigate Ho Chi Minh City is by motorbike.
 Xe om drivers reside on every street corner waiting for their next customer, or victim, depending on your point of view.
-A short ride should cost 20,000 to 30,000 VND — only pay 40,000-50,000 for a cross-city journey.
-If entrusting your life to one of these guys isn't too appealing, rent your own bike — they aren't hard to find (around Pham Ngu Lao) and should cost around US$5-10 a day.
-Always park the bike in a parking space serviced by attendants — they are easy to find and cost 2,000-5,000 VND depending on time of day and location — don't be surprised if asked for 10,000 VND in the city centre in the evening.
+A short ride should cost 20,000 to 30,000 VND -- only pay 40,000-50,000 VND for a cross-city journey.
+If entrusting your life to one of these guys isn't too appealing, rent your own bike -- they aren't hard to find (around Pham Ngu Lao) and should cost around US$5-10 a day.
+Always park the bike in a parking space serviced by attendants -- they are easy to find and cost 2,000-5,000 VND depending on time of day and location -- don't be surprised if asked for 10,000 VND in the city centre in the evening.
 Most restaurants and shops have a security guard who tends the bike for free.
+Don't lose your parking ticket.
+If you do, make sure you have the contact details of your rental shop as they will need to come down and verify the ownership of the bike.

 If time isn't a factor try a ride in a cyclo.
 Most remaining cyclo drivers work with tourists and speak a little English, perhaps giving a commentary on the way.
 The going price is 50,000 VND an hour, or no more than 20,000 for a short journey, but be prepared for a much higher asking price which can be bartered down to something more realistic.
 Cyclos are being phased out in Saigon and it may not be possible to see them on the streets much longer.
 However, the remaining cyclos service mostly the tourism sector and are still easy to find.